Current Rotating Medical Students

 Welcome to Emergency Medicine at UNC!
 Whether you are a medical student visiting from another school, or one of our own students, we welcome you to a month in the unique setting of the emergency department!
 The ED presents enumerable opportunities for you to establish essential clinical skills.
 During your month, you’ll practice performing an initial evaluation, stabilizing, diagnosing and treating your patients with undifferentiated illnesses.
+You will have the opportunity to evaluate and make clinical plans for your patients.
+You will be responsible for following up on test results, communicating with the patients and their families, call consultants, and working as an intern with the close supervision of an emergency medicine attending physician.
 We encourage you to seek out learning opportunities in the hectic pace of the ED.
 Take the time to ask the attendings, residents, nurses and techs to teach you their unique skill sets.
 Learn to place IV’s, put patients on cardiac monitors, repair lacerations, perform lumbar punctures, place central lines, and more!
 The more skills such as these that you acquire now, the more comfortable you will be caring for patients during your intern year.

 We look forward to not only teaching you during your hands on time in the ED, but also during resident conference, a resident directed ultrasound and skills session, and a student oriented didactic session with Dr. Aaron Schott.
 The student conferences, resident conferences, and journal club are required and essential parts of your educational experience.